 Have you ever gone out walking in the woods and come across a really cool looking piece of wood?
 Or, you may have come across some cut logs that ants have eaten the inside out of.
 When they do this, it makes a neat design in the log when you cut it into slices.
 You will get either a donut shaped slice or something much more intricate.
-A very interesting form of natural art!
+Decorating with natural elements like this is like displaying a work of art.

 So…how do you find a tree with a hole in the center?
 You can check the bark of a tree for fine sawdust shavings.
 If a tree is sick, insects will bore into it leaving visible shavings on the bark that are clear to see because of the lighter color.
 There is a good chance that if you cut this tree down it may have a hollow or partial hollow center from ants.
 Of course, if a tree has already fallen it is real easy to check the inside.
 Try a few cuts with your chain saw up the length of the tree.